1 What is “Analytic Linguistics” and what do “Analytic Linguists” do?

 7I am bilingual but do not have a college degree, so why can I not be considered for TST’s training?

-While TST would be delighted to admit you, the Federal government defines people who work as Analytic Linguists as professionals and requires them to have a four-year degree.
+While TST would be delighted to admit you, the Federal government defines people who work as Analytic Linguists as professionals and requires them to have, at minimum, a two-year degree (e.g., Associate of Arts of Associate of Science degree).

 8How long are the courses?